Darnell Mooney Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Recent Performances

-- In last week's game against the Seahawks, Mooney was targeted nine times and recorded five catches for 57 yards.
+- In last week's matchup with the Seahawks, Mooney reeled in five passes for 57 yards while being targeted nine times.

-- Mooney has put up 139 yards during his last three games (46.3 per game), reeling in 11 passes on 21 targets.

 Mooney's Chicago Teammates